CyberEthicalMe/blog-articles/ckonw7d3t0drm6ds112ypelbv.md

 ## Setup listener

 In this challenge we are not given the VPN, all boxes are exposed to the global network.
-So we have to make a tunnel to our localhost.
+So, we have to make a tunnel to our localhost.

 I'm using `ngrok` in one terminal: